 The interstate is only about 1,539 miles long — but at 208 fatalities, that becomes an alarming rate of 13.52 deaths per 100 miles.

 One major factor?
-The route intersects several high-traffic areas, including Dallas, Jackson and Atlanta.
+The route intersects several high-traffic areas, including Dallas; Jackson, Mississippi; and Atlanta.

-The I-95 starts at the Canadian border in Maine, passing through Boston, New York City, Baltimore, and Jacksonville before ending in Miami.
+Interstate 95 starts at the Canadian border in Maine, passing through Boston, New York City, Baltimore and Jacksonville, Florida, before ending in Miami.

-But no matter how well you drive, rocketing around in a 3,500-pound metal cage comes with inherent risks.
+But no matter how well you drive, rocketing around in 3,500 pounds of metal comes with inherent risks.
 That’s what car insurance is for.